cta-wave/device-observation-framework/README.md

 ## Obtain recording files

 The Observation Framework operates on camera recordings of the device's screen whilst running tests under the Test Runner.
 These test materials contain QR codes which must be accurately captured for the Observation Framework to interpret.

+---

+**NOTE**
+Audio observations are not in scope for the initial release, but section 9 tests are already generated with correct audio contents.
+It is recommended to user NOT to capture audio by either turn off the audio recording on the camera or mute the device before recording a test.
+Observation results will show "NOT_RUN" in this case.
+However, when a correct audio is being recorded jointly with video, Observation Framework processes audio observations and the observation results will show either "PASS" or "FAIL".

+---

 ### Camera requirements
 For the Phase 1 Observation Framework a variety of cameras should be suitable. (**NOTE:** this will **not** be the case for Phase 2 which will likely require very specific camera model(s)...
 TBD.)